 No. There are no formal or pre-arranged group activities.
 Nobody telling you how to have fun.
 It's totally casual.
-Meet other friendly people and do whatever makes a holiday awesome for you.
-If you'd like to do your own thing, we can arrange private one-to-one ski lessons for you, just let us know.
+Meet other friendly people and do whatever makes a ski holiday awesome for you.

 No. Single skiers and snowboarders share a room so there is no single supplement to pay.
 A simple solution to an age-old problem.
 Read more...

 In most cases, yes.
 That's how all of our guests can avoid the single supplement.
-There are some single bedrooms in Morzine chalets Thalassa and Chez Claude.
+There are some single bedrooms in certain chalets.
 Otherwise, you can opt to share a twin, triple, quad or five-bed room, depending on the chalet and its availability.
 See all chalets...

-No. Airport transfers are not included in our chalet prices, though we are very happy to arrange your transfers for you.
+Airport transfers are typically not included in our chalet prices though this does vary from resort to resort, we are very happy to arrange your transfers for you.

 The single-occupancy supplement is generally the biggest headache for individual skiers travelling alone.
 Usually, solos have to pay a premium for the empty bed, making ski holidays unaffordable for most singles and solo skiers.
 With The Ski Gathering, you'll be sharing a room so there is no single supplement.
 Sharing a triple or quad room, you pay slightly less than those sharing a twin.Any Questions?

 We work with some of the very best chalet companies in The Alps to deliver the best service, the best accommodation, and the best value possible.
-Whether you choose to visit Meribel, Morzine or Les Gets, you should expect premium service and expert knowledge from all our staff in resort.
+Whether you choose to visit Bansko, Chamonix Les Houches, Meribel, Morzine and Les Gets, you should expect premium service and expert knowledge from all our staff in resort.